AvikJainProgrammer/flask_todo/README.md

-The error you're encountering indicates that the `User` table has not been created in your SQLite database.
-To resolve this, you need to run a database migration or create the tables directly.
-Here's how you can do it:

 ### Option 1: Using Flask-Migrate for Database Migrations

 Flask-Migrate is an extension that handles SQLAlchemy database migrations for Flask applications using Alembic.
 It's a preferable way to handle database schema changes in a Flask application.